 DC Metro Theater Arts is Washington, D.C.’s most comprehensive source of performing arts coverage.
 Presenting critically engaging reviews, artist interviews, news, show calendars, and ticket discounts, we provide everything you need to be a savvy theatergoer in Washington, D.C., and the D.C. metro area.

-• We are not currently assigning writers to review live performances.
-We are, however, reviewing selected locally generated virtual performances that will remain available online for at least four viewings.
+• We are currently assigning fully vaccinated writers to review selected live performances.
+We are also reviewing selected locally generated virtual performances that will remain available online for at least four viewings.

 • We are keeping up to date a running billboard of online offerings from local theaters.